Skip to content

 The eachprop iterates over triples in the metadata on the current entry and renders the inner template once per matched triple.
 Below we go through first all parameters that eachprop supports and after that the special directives available within the inner template.

-separator text Text to be used by the separator directive, if not provided a komma with an empty space after (", ") is the fallback.
+separator string Text to be used by the separator directive, if not provided a komma with an empty space after (", ") is the fallback.

 limit integer Number of matching triples that will be rendered before breaking and adding a expand button by default there is no limit.

-expandellipsis text Text to be used just before the expand button to indicate that there are more matched values, the default is "…".
+expandellipsis string Text to be used just before the expand button to indicate that there are more matched values, the default is "…".

-expandbutton text Text on expand button, "Show more" is default.
+expandbutton string Text on expand button, "Show more" is default.

-unexpandbutton text Text on unexpand button, "Show less" is default.
+unexpandbutton string Text on unexpand button, "Show less" is default.

 The inner template supports 10 directives, 9 are the same as the rendering options described for the prop block, see above.
 The only extra directive is the separator directive.
 The label and description directive is detected in the same way as the corresponding label and description render option.